SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

 -	a mapping from ensembl IDs to gene names and
 -	TPM threshold value.
 If the expression value of a TF is higher than  the TPM threshold value, we consider this TF as expressed.

+All required input files are located in the data directory (/data/EpigenomeAnalysisTutorial-2020/data/) of the docker container.

 As mentioned before, the RNA-seq data is taken from `An atlas of transcriptional, chromatin accessibility, and surface marker changes in human mesoderm development <https://www.nature.com/articles/sdata2016109#Sec20>`_.
 We performed the quantificantion of the RNA-seq data using Salmon.
 Please run the script using the following command: